terminusdb/terminusdb/README.md

 ## Changes in this Version

 * Added additional typing information and documentation
-* Added database bootsrapping for access permissions and controls using the capabilities ontology
+* Added database bootstrapping for access permissions and controls using the capabilities ontology
 * Added database initialisation utility
 * Added code for instance and schema checking